wangtao911/tp/README.md

   TeamPortal is web access for a small team

-  Log something, search somethine,show somethine
+  Log something, Search somethine,Show somethine